» Out-of-Cluster Nodes

 kubeconfig file.
 This works with all major hosted Kubernetes offerings

 as well as self-hosted installations.
+The token in the

 The auto-join string below will join a Consul server cluster that is started using the official Helm chart: